sokolov-group/prism/README.md

 mc = mcscf.CASSCF(mf, 6, 6).run()
 ```

 Finally the prism calculation can be done.
-First the interface and object for the calculation are created, followed by customizing the claculation.
+First the interface and object for the calculation are created, followed by customizations.
 Then the actual calculation can be run with the ```kernel()``` function.
 For example, a CVS-IP-MR-ADC calculation can be run with the general format as follows:

 ```python
 interface = prism.interface.PYSCF(mf, mc, pot_einsum = True)